pitosalas/brandeisprojects/_posts/2017-05-01-tablegame.md

 ---
 name: Dicer
 blurb: Dicer is a domain-specifc social network that allows Dungeons and Dragons players to find and connect with other players.
+Dicer is a social media meet-up app for people, veterans and newcomers alike, to quickly find other people to play Dungeons and Dragons with.
 github: http://github.com/dvilinsky/Dicer
 course: CS166b
 semester: 2017 (Spring)